Young people age 13 – 24 years can be registered for C-card. The C-card will expire on their 25th birthday. Find C-card services in your area.

 Thank you for your question, it's great that you're seeking the correct info so that you can be sure what is happening.
-However, we respond to more We only really respond to general questions, not a question about your specific contraceptive pill, particularly as there is more than one answer to this question dependant on each persons circumstances.
+However, we only really respond to general questions, not a question about your specific contraceptive pill, particularly as there is more than one answer to this question dependant on each person's circumstances.

 To make sure that you receive the correct information for your particular circumstances, we would recommend that you visit your GP or local contraceptive and sexual health services at your earliest opportunity to discuss your situation further.
 Click here to find your nearest service.